charlehsin/net5-webapi-tutorial/TodoApi.Tests/README.md

-# Tutorial codes for unit testing for TodoApi
+# Tutorial and sample codes for unit testing

 ## Basic unit testing